 According to the founder, Olivier Pierre of Immersive factory, a company which makes VR stuff for training workers,

 People who already have a professional headset may also be interested in the HTC Streamlink.
 This is an app that allows content to be streamed from a USB capture card to the Vive headset.
 Through this, a person can transfer all content to a headset and easily enjoy it in the form of a virtual large-screen format.
 However, it does not translate games into VR.
 As per Engadget, HTC is aiming for streamlink as a different way of playing games that can be piped from different games consoles as well as to watch the videos which have been streamed from set-top boxes.
 The streamlink can be easily downloaded on the HTC headset, but the user would need their capture card and cables for getting the whole thing set up.

 In a nutshell, a few of the specs are:

 - 3K AMOLED display

 - 4000 mAh Battery

 Last words… These headsets are one of the many wireless headsets that the VR enthusiasts can try with the Occulus Quest, and they can easily break free from the wires and cables that create a hassle that the users have unfortunately come to tolerate over the years.
 This promises to provide VR fans with a significantly new feel and experience.
-Many partners and developers are supporting this product and showcasing the excellent opportunity for this VR/AR to enter in all phase of our daily lives.
+Many partners and developers are supporting this product and showcasing the excellent opportunity for this VR/AR to enter in all phases of our daily lives.